 Notice of AGM

-Notice is hereby given of the Annual General Meeting (AGM) for Members of the National Association for the Visual Arts Ltd ABN 16 003 229 285.
+Notice is hereby given of the Annual General Meeting (AGM) of Members of the National Association for the Visual Arts Ltd ABN 16 003 229 285.

 All NAVA Premium, Premium Plus and Organisation Members are invited to attend the AGM and meet with NAVA’s Board and staff.